+Go is an ancient strategy board game that was invented in China more than 3000 years ago 🀄.
 The rules of Go are extremely simple.
 You can easily learn them in 5–10 minutes.
 However, this simplicity brings a huge number of possibilities and produces a vast field for creativity and imagination!
-It’s safe to say that something basic and elementary gives birth to something ingeniously complex.
-And this complexity is of a more fundamental order: the game of Go is no less complex than, for example, mathematics, music or philosophy, and just as interesting as all of these sciences.
+It’s the case where something basic and elementary gives birth to something ingeniously complex.
+And this complexity is of a more fundamental order: the game of Go is no less complex than, for example, mathematics, music or philosophy, and just as interesting as all of these sciences. 👨🎓

 If you enjoyed the video, you can start learning on the course page or continue reading this article if you like reading more than watching.